TomekTTX/AES128/README.md

 # AES128
-Implementation of 128-bit AES file encrypting program for school project.
+Application for encrypting files using the 128-bit AES algorithm (school project).